 After lunch, your afternoon is at leisure.
 You may choose to explore more of the Faroe Islands with a tour set up by your onboard Concierge, or embark on an independent exploration.
 Perhaps you’ll stroll the side streets and admire the pastel-colored houses with their turf roofs.
 Or maybe you’ll amble down Tórshavn’s main shopping street, Niels Finsens gøta, in search of some stylish Faroese knitwear.

-Cultural Discovery: Enjoy a little predinner entertainment as a local Faroese folk troupe comes aboard to serenade us.
+Enjoy a little predinner entertainment as a local Faroese folk troupe comes aboard to serenade us.

 Cruising the North Atlantic